 \subsubsection{Spatial and temporal evolution of molecules}

-Figure \ref{fig:snowlines} shows the radial profile in the ice and gas phase of three major molecules - \ce{H2O}, \ce{CO2} and \ce{CH4}{} - at two different times with Scenario 1 for the gas/dust transport.
-We see that water, being a polar molecule with a high binding energy, is only in the gas phase within around $0.47\,\mathrm{au}$ of the star. \ce{CO2} is next to freeze-out, at around $2.2\,\mathrm{au}$.
+Figure \ref{fig:snowlines} shows the radial profile in the ice and gas phase of three major molecules - \ce{H2O}, \ce{CO2} and \ce{CH4}{} - at two different times with Scenario 1 for the gas and dust transport.
+We see that water, being a polar molecule with a high binding energy, is only in the gas phase within around $0.47\,\mathrm{au}$ of the star. \ce{CO2} is next to freeze-out, at $\sim2.2\,\mathrm{au}$.
 Finally, \ce{CH4} is the most volatile and is only frozen out outside of $16\,\mathrm{au}$.
 After only 1000 years (left panel), there has been little redistribution of the molecules.
 After 0.1 Myr, when the pebble flux peaks, drift is possible for grains out to around 80 au i.e. across essentially the whole disc, resulting in a reduction in the ice abundances represented by the solid lines.
-For example, an amount of \ce{CH4} ice has been moved from 16-80 au to the snowline, however it has not had much time to spread further inwards and is thus concentrated in a small, narrow peak there.
-In contrast, \ce{CO2} has been moved from a slightly wider area (2-80 au) leading to a larger peak, and the local viscous timescale is shorter at its snowline than for \ce{CH4} so it has spread further in. \ce{H2O}{} has been depleted from the largest area and so shows the greatest enhancement, and the peak has already spread so much as to produce a uniform abundance inside of the snowline.
+For example, an amount of \ce{CH4} ice has been moved from 16-80 au to the snow line, but it has not had enough time to spread further inwards and is thus concentrated in a small, narrow peak there.
+In contrast, \ce{CO2} has been moved from a slightly wider area (2-80 au) leading to a larger peak, and the local viscous timescale is shorter at its snow line than for \ce{CH4}, and so it has spread further in. \ce{H2O}{} has been depleted from the largest area and so shows the greatest enhancement, and the peak has already spread so much as to produce a uniform abundance inside the snow line.